-On November 4, 2009, the California Legislature voted to place an \$11.1 billion water bond measure, included funding of up to \$250 million for Klamath River dam removal and related measures, on the ballot for November 2010.
-The California Legislature subsequently withdrew the bond measure from voter consideration on August 9, 2010, deferring the bond to 2012.
+On November 4, 2009, the California Legislature voted to place an \$11.1 billion water bond measure, including funding of up to \$250 million for Klamath River dam removal and related measures, on the ballot for November 2010.
+The California Legislature subsequently withdrew the bond measure from voter consideration on August 9, 2010, deferring the bond to the November 2012 California ballot.

-4 Federal Legislation
+4.0 Federal Legislation